 Termination

 If for any reason a winning bidder fails to submit an executed service agreement, Calypso reserves the right at any time thereafter to terminate the bidder’s right to the awarded capacity and to offer the capacity to another bidder in the queue with the next highest bid, or, if none, to another prospective Buyer willing to execute a service agreement.
+[However, any such offer will not change Calypso's right to retain the $10,000(?).]

 Attachments